When I started this blog, I was new, extremely unfamiliar with the wold of blogging, and had limited experience with journalism.

 When you know that you are prepared to handle an emergency, you will have the confidence and peace of mind to enjoy a worry-free retirement.

 Social media makes it easy for people to interact with online content in new and unique ways.
 We can leave comments on blog posts, upvote or downvote on Reddit, or share content on Twitter and Facebook.
 The issue is that authors of blogs can moderate comments and squash dissension.

-Additionally, those that profit the most form misinformation has an economic incentive to distribution not only their opinion, but the resources to attempt to defeat the counterpoint.
+Additionally, those that profit the most form misinformation has an economic incentive to distribute not only their opinion but the resources to attempt to defeat the counterpoint.
 There is a whole cottage industry of people who sell fake reviews, likes, upvotes, downvotes, retweets, and so on.